-Organizing Dimensions and Measures in Tableau Improve your authoring experience with these organization tips The larger a dataset becomes, the more challenging it can be to mange fields and their respective metadata.
+Organizing Dimensions and Measures in Tableau Improve your authoring experience with these organization tips The larger a dataset becomes, the more challenging it can be to manage fields and their respective metadata.
 This video covers several ways to make your life easier including hiding unused fields, creating hierarchies, organizing fields into folders, and more.

 Organizing Dimensions and Measures in Tableau